geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                     override any value currently set in the environment.
 See the ENVIRONMENT section
                                     of :doc:`geopm(7) <geopm.7>`.
---geopm-profile name            The name of the profile which is printed in the
+--geopm-profile name            .. _geopm-profile option:

-                                report and trace files.
+                                The name of the profile which is printed in the report and trace files.
 This name can be used to index the data in post-processing.
 For example, when running a sweep of experiments